Frequently Asked Questions

 States can use up to four percent of their federal capitalization grant for program administration.
 Funding can be sourced from BIL supplemental grants as well as base grants.
 Therefore, BIL substantially increases available funds to build the capacity of state staff.

-YES!
 Check out River Network’s self-paced training series which includes presentations from Forum partners and other SRF experts.
 You can also explore a set of fact-sheets on the SRF Advocate Forum website which also houses recordings of Forum convenings.
 Forum members are also great thought partners and often share experiences and resources on the Forum Mobilize site – we encourage advocates to sign up to participate in the Forum to receive notifications of shared content.

 Connect with Richard Diaz (rdiaz@bluegreenalliance.org) for inquiries on workforce development.
 You can also learn more about workforce development mechanisms in the SRF Advocacy Toolkit’s Workforce Development Section